sassoftware/viya4-iac-azure/README.md

 ### Customize Input Values

-Create a file named `terraform.tfvars` to customize any input variable value.
+Create a file named `terraform.tfvars` to customize any input variable value documented in the [CONFIG-VARS.md](docs/CONFIG-VARS.md) file.
 For starters, you can copy one of the provided example variable definition files in `./examples` folder.
-For more details on the variables declared in [variables.tf](variables.tf) refer to [CONFIG-VARS.md](docs/CONFIG-VARS.md).
+For more details on the variables declared refer to the [CONFIG-VARS.md](docs/CONFIG-VARS.md) file.

 When using a variable definition file other than `terraform.tfvars`, see [Advanced Terraform Usage](docs/user/AdvancedTerraformUsage.md) for additional command options.